harrisonritz/election2020/index.md

 ![state correlations](/figures/corrplots.png)

 Two things jump out at me there.
 First, the state correlations in *538* cover a much broader range, including negative correlations, whereas *The Economist* only models positive correlations between states.
 Second, the correlations in *538* are unimodal, whereas *The Economist* appears to have a bimodal distribution.
 I’d bet that the bimodal distributions for *The Economist* come from ‘republican’ vs ‘democrat’ states, but this would be something to look into further.
-Finally, when we contrast the state correlations accross models, it becomes really obvious that the Economist has set a lower-bound on their correlation matrix.
+Finally, when we contrast the state correlations accross models, it becomes really obvious that *The Economist* has set a lower-bound on their correlations.

 We can zoom into the correlations between a few states to see how these models differ at a finer-grained level.